 If you get hungry, there's no need to worry about a limited menu here.
 Options include grilled tenderloin, barbeque, hamburgers, hotdogs and nachos.
 You can also sample fresh apple cider and old-fashioned kettle corn made right on the grounds.

 Once you've hit all the outdoor attractions, come inside the West Tennessee Agricultural Museum and tour one of the largest collections of agricultural artifacts in the country.
 With more than 15,000 items on display, the museum tells the story of rural life in the 19th and early 20th centuries.

-The Fall Folklore Jamboree starts on October 17, at 9 a.m. and ends at 4 p.m.
+The Fall Folklore Jamboree starts on October 15, at 9 a.m. and ends at 4 p.m.
 Admission is $5 for adults and $2 for children ages 3-12.
 Parking is free.
 Park at Milan High School or the Little League Park, and buses will escort you to the admission booth.